yeonise/daily-code-snippets/Spring_Data_JDBC/8-Working_with_Spring_Data_Repositories.md

 }
 ```

-Note that the JavaConfig variant does not configure a package explicitly, because the package of the annotated class is
-used by default.
+Note that the JavaConfig variant does not configure a package explicitly, because the package of the annotated class is used by default.
-To customize the package to scan, use one of the basePackage… attributes of the data-store-specific repository’s
+To customize the package to scan, use one of the basePackage… attributes of the data-store-specific repository’s `@EnableJpaRepositories` annotation.
-@EnableJpaRepositories-annotation.

 4. Inject the repository instance and use it, as shown in the following example: